My debut article for Yeah That’s Kosher, features 24 New Kosher Restaurant Updates from Israel for Q1 2018. Click here to read the full article.

 Basher Fromagerie (No Hechsher), 53 Etz HaChaim Street, 02 625 7969, telephone orders available.

 Although the shop is small, it is well stocked and has better prices than the other health stores in the area, with friendly and knowledgeable staff.
 I buy most of my grains by the weight here, such as oats, rice and quinoa, and unlike many other stores in the shuk, I have never had a problem finding bugs inside (although I always put them all in the freezer for 24 hours just to be safe).
-They have a great selection of chocolate, including some artisanal low sugar and dairy free options.
+They have a great choice of chocolate, including some artisanal low sugar and dairy free options.

 Favorite food – coconut water with pineapple and Holy Cacao chocolate bars.